Reduction in Workforce (RIF)

 RIFs are not always an indicator that a company is performing poorly.
 Many large successful companies have implemented major reductions in workforce in recent history.
 Some examples include:

-Reduction in Workforce FAQs
+Reduction in Workforce (RIF) FAQ

 What is a reduction in workforce (RIF)?